Breeze/breeze.js.samples/no-server/todo-zumo/README.md

 1. Open *config.js*

-1. Change line #10 to `useZumo=false`
+1. Change line #10 to `useZumo=false` and save

+1. Launch the *web server* if it isn't already running by double-clicking ***launch-windows*** which opens the Web application server in a console window.
+Confirm that this server is running on **localhost:8000**.

+    >At this point you have two command windows open: the Web API data server on port 58066 and the web app server on port 8000.

-1. Save and refresh the browser
+1. Open or refresh the browser at **localhost:8000**.

 It should look something like this: